joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/08/12/us/politics/trump-charter-jet-jeffrey-epstein.html

 **Rachael Lillis, Who Voiced Popular ‘Pokémon’ Characters, Dies at 55**\
 `Ms. Lillis voiced the characters of Misty and Jessie in the animated series based on a video game.
-She was diagnosed with breast cancer in May.`\
+She was diagnosed with breast cancer this year.`\
 https://nytimes.com/2024/08/12/arts/television/rachael-lillis-dead.html

 **At a Russian Border Post, Scenes of Ruin After Ukraine’s Surprise Attack**\